If you’re finding your lead generation tactics ineffective, it could be because of an under-performing or non-existent communications plan.

 While we’re on the topic of relationship building and creating lasting first impressions… make sure to use personalization in your messaging as well.
 Personalization has been shown to increase click-throughs in email campaigns by 39%.

-When dealing with people, it’s okay to make things personal!
-The more “human” your messaging, the more likely it will be accepted.
+The more “human” your messaging is, the more likely it will be accepted.
 Try including your lead’s name in the subject line of your email, or in the body of the email content.
-Allow your prospect to feel special!
+Make your prospect feel special!

 It’s common for institutions to fill their lead communications with endless links and resources for prospective students.
 While you may think it’s helpful to provide them with a link to every webpage of your website, it’s really quite the opposite.